5 Myths of Executive Coaching

 Myth #3: Executive coaching is expensive

 Another myth that floats around executive coaching today is that it is expensive, but the actual cost might surprise you.
-With the rise in popularity of coaches, many leadership development companies now offer affordable coaching specifically for small and medium businesses – products that are affordable and successful.
+With the rise in popularity of coaches, many leadership development companies now offer scalable coaching specifically for small and medium businesses – products that are affordable and successful.

 Sure, some executive coaches command huge dollars.
 For example, former CEOs of Fortune 500 companies and authors of commercially successful books are highly paid coaches.
 So yes, the more famous and highly credentialed the coach, the higher the cost.
 However, there is great talent in today’s coaching ranks.
 The entire coaching product is based on the proven methodologies of the coaching organization and its ability to nurture coaching talent.
 IMPACT Group, as an example, hires experienced and well-credentialed coaches from the start, and then trains them in our methodologies.
 Most importantly, we have a continuous learning culture in which our coaches learn from each other — as well as our best practices.